 Buffy sighed in resignation.
 "Next time ask first."

-She turned away; saw the boxes piled up at the other end of the basement.
-Turning on a brighter light, she lifted the top one down, pulled it open.
+She turned away and saw the boxes piled up at the other end of the basement.
+Turning on a brighter light, she lifted the top one down and pulled it open.

 Spike's soft voice came from behind her, causing her to jump slightly.
 "She could barely see through the tears.
-Just wanted to get the room clean for the witches.
+Just wanted to get the room clean for Willow and Tara.
 Bloody lucky she got things in the boxes at all."

-He knelt down next to Buffy, pulled out a sweater.
+He knelt down next to Buffy and pulled out a sweater.
 "Joyce was wearing this one night when I came over for hot chocolate.
 You and your boy were out."

 "Go away, Spike."